-- You remain in control of your data – you can remove it from the Rightly platform at any time you choose.
+- You remain in control of your data – you can remove it from the Rightly platform at any time.
+You can also use our Protect service to ask other companies to remove your data.

 - We make all efforts to ensure we comply with data protection laws both in the UK and EU.